marlon-be/marlon-ogone/README.markdown

 The library complies to the [PSR-0 standard](http://groups.google.com/group/php-standards/web/psr-0-final-proposal), so it can be autoloaded using PSR-0 classloaders like the one in Symfony2.
 See autoload.php for an example.

-- Create a PaymentRequest, containing all the info needed by Ogone.
+- Create an EcommercePaymentRequest or CreateAliasRequest, containing all the info needed by Ogone.
 - Generate  a form
 - Submit it to Ogone (client side)
 - Receive a PaymentResponse back from Ogone (as a HTTP Request)

-Both PaymentRequest and PaymentResponse are authenticated by comparing the SHA sign, which is a hash of the parameters and a secret passphrase.
+Both EcommercePaymentRequest, CreateAliasRequest and PaymentResponse are authenticated by comparing the SHA sign, which is a hash of the parameters and a secret passphrase.
 You can create the hash using a ShaComposer.

 # SHA Composers #